 Governor DeSantis recommended to the Legislature a more than $4 billion investment to protect our environment, agriculture and natural resources, including nearly $1.9 billion specifically for the DEP.

-South Florida WMD Board
+South Florida Water Management District Board

-Governor DeSantis requested the resignations of South Florida Water Management District Board Members and has since appointed eight new members.
+Governor DeSantis requested the resignations of South Florida Water Management District board members and has since appointed eight new members.

 Secretary Valenstein Meets with Stakeholders, Local Officials in Bonita Springs to Discuss Environmental Priorities

 Secretary Valenstein joined environmental stakeholders and local officials in Bonita Springs to discuss environmental priorities outlined in Governor DeSantis’ executive order, which calls for immediate, strategic action to achieve more now for Florida's environment.